pupil-labs/pupil-docs/src/invisible/how-tos/integrate-with-the-real-time-api/track-your-experiment-in-matlab.md

 description: A simple guide on how to build experiments in Matlab
 ---

-# Building experiments in Matlab
+# Track your Experiment in Matlab

 Sometimes you may want to synchronise your MATLAB code with Pupil Invisible recordings.
 An easy way to separate your data is to annotate the recording using [events](/invisible/explainers/basic-concepts/#events).
 This can be done through the